 I experienced the usual sensation when hit – ‘never more pained or surprised in my life.’
 Some ribs got cracked, but no vital part was touched and I have been the subject of congratulations from every doctor.

 Now I am going up to Naini Tal – a very good spot in the Himalayas.
 Then I suppose I go back to the Gulf.”

 * * * * * * *

 Lieut.
-Leslie Murray (RFC) was also involved in the efforts to relieve Kut and he too is now in hospital:
+Leslie Murray (RNAS) was also involved in the efforts to relieve Kut and he too is now in hospital:

 3/5/16 “I expect you will be sorry to hear I have arrived at the Funk Hole at Buzra, otherwise known as the British General Hospital.
 I had been feeling pretty rotten since last Thursday (April 27th) and on Friday I discovered I had a temp of 100.3 degree, so I retired to bed altogether.
 The heat in my tent was almost unbearable, the only breeze was a hot draught.

 The next day I was just as bad, so, as our Naval Doctor has gone down with dysentery, I was sent along to one of the Field Hospitals close by.
 It was very hot there and the biting flies were most irritating, as I had not got the energy to drive them out of my mosquito net.